openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

         hardwares and service providers as it uses both the major telephony standards (SIP and H.323). (...)

-
+â€

 ### For Commandline/Script Newbies

+â€œ

         [Linuxaria: 5 grep like commands](http://linuxaria.com/howto/5-grep-like-commands?lang=en)

-Everyone knows (and loves) grep, I™ve also wrote an [article](http://linuxaria.com/pills/grep-per-principianti) on it, but today we™ll see other small utility that have some things in common with it.
+Everyone knows (and loves) grep, Iâ€™ve also wrote an [article](http://linuxaria.com/pills/grep-per-principianti) on it, but today weâ€™ll see other small utility that have some things in common with it.

-In particular I™ll show you: ï»¿pgrep, ï»¿grepcidr, ngrep, pdfgrep and ï»¿taggrepper.
+In particular Iâ€™ll show you: ï»¿pgrep, ï»¿grepcidr, ngrep, pdfgrep and ï»¿taggrepper.

-All are command line tools to be used with your favorite shell, I™ll show you some example for every command. (...)
+All are command line tools to be used with your favorite shell, Iâ€™ll show you some example for every command. (...)

 **License**: [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/)

-
+â€

 ### For Developers and Programmers

+â€œ

         [Dominique Leuenberger: GObject Introspection based typelib Provides and Requires](http://dominique.leuenberger.net/blog/2011/06/gobject-introspection-based-typelib-provides-and-requires/)